WATERS WE FISH

 Keystone Lake, commonly called Keystone Power Dam, is the water source for nearby coal-fired Keystone Generating Station.
 The lake supports a strong largemouth and smallmouth bass population, as well as crappies and muskies (tigers and pure).
 Its walleye population is marginal, numbers-wise, but large fish are available.

-Featuring several promiment points and humps, and also a rich blend of submerged vegetation, Keystone fishes more like a natural lake than a typical Pennsylvania reservoir.
+Featuring several prominent points and humps, and also a rich blend of submerged vegetation, Keystone fishes more like a natural lake than a typical Pennsylvania reservoir.
 Deep drop-offs, laydowns, creek channels and stump fields add to the mix.

 Despite intensive fishing pressure Keystone Lake continues to provide good, though challenging, fishing opportunities.